 LOWA is a German manufacturer so there is no NSN.
 (Cannot order via your supply chain) Bottom line: WELL worth the money.

-Only this time I’ll secure them BEFORE movement into theater.
-And yes, order them a size larger as they are made in Europe so they tend to run a size smaller than what you’re used to in the US.
-(I only gave them 4 stars because of the laces issue.)
+For the Lowa boots you will want to order them a size larger as they are made in Europe so they tend to run a size smaller than what you’re used to in the US.

 #4 NIKE SFB